cosminadrianpopescu/vim-sql-workbench/README.md

 The database explorer if fully customizable.
 You can use the existing one and extend it or you can create your own from scratch.

-_NOTE_: For `PostgreSQL`, you should use the as database explorer the `resources/dbexplorer-postgresql.vim` file.
-This is because in `PostgreSQL` the objects have to be prefixed by the schema.
-You can achieve this either by just overwriting the `resources/dbexplorer.vim` file with the `resources/dbexplorer-postgresql.vim` file, either by following the documentation bellow.

 ## Creating a new database explorer from scratch

 The database explorer is loaded from the `resources/dbexplorer.vim` file by